Extracting JSON (No LLM)

 No LLM is needed, and the performance is near-instant for hundreds or thousands of items.

-XPath Example with raw://
+XPath Example with raw:// HTML

-scheme.
-We’ll pass a dummy HTML directly (no network request) and define the extraction strategy in CrawlerRunConfig
+Below is a short example demonstrating XPath extraction plus the raw:// scheme.
+We'll pass a dummy HTML directly (no network request) and define the extraction strategy in CrawlerRunConfig.

 import json